CassienBABEY/Student-Success-EDA-ML/README.md

 - `How-to-predict-success-in-both-exams?-ML.ipynb`: This Jupyter Notebook presents the machine learning model for predicting student success in both exams based on various features.

+- `student-sucess-an-eda-ml-notebook.ipynb`: A general report of the EDA and the ML process.

 ## HTML Report

 - `Exploratory-Data-Analysis-of-Student-Success.html`: This is an HTML version of the exploratory data analysis report.
 It contains interactive visualizations and insights from the data analysis.

 - `How-to-predict-success-in-both-exams_-ML.html`: This is an HTML version of the Machine Learning Process.

+- `student-sucess-an-eda-ml-notebook.html`: This is an HTML version of the general report.

 ## Python Scripts